 How to buy Ripple in South Africa through Coindirect:

-South Africans seeking to invest in Ripple can make use of Coindirect – Coindirect is a local exchange that offers South Africans easy trading access to a host of cryptocurrencies, including the likes of Bitcoin, Ethereum, Litecoin, and many more.
+To buy Bitcoin and digital currencies online in South Africa, investors can make use of Coindirect – Coindirect is a local exchange that offers South Africans easy trading access to a host of cryptocurrencies, including the likes of Bitcoin, Ethereum, Litecoin, and many more.

 To buy Ripple in South Africa, users can create their own Coindirect account by signing up with their email address and can then create a password.
-In order to unlock a R15,000 ZAR trading limit, users will need to fill in their personal details and can verify themselves by uploading a copy of their ID or Passport, a selfie holding both items, or a Proof of Address.
+Traders looking to transact in amounts in excess of R15,000 ZAR will need to unlock a trading limit, wherein users will need to fill in their personal details and can verify themselves by uploading a copy of their ID or Passport, a selfie holding both items, or a Proof of Address.

-Users can then make use of secure instant EFT to purchase their coins – within a 90-minute payment window, users can dictate how much Ripple in XRP or Rand value they wish to purchase, and can EFT the required funds directly to Coindirect.
-Until the EFT is authenticated, the allocated Ripple will be held in escrow.
+Users can then make use of secure instant EFT to purchase their coins – within a 90-minute payment window, users can dictate how much Ripple in XRP or Rand value they wish to purchase, and can EFT the required funds directly to a trusted seller on Coindirect.
+Until the EFT is authenticated, the coins will be held in escrow.

 Coindirect provides customers with both easy access to an online Bitcoin and Ethereum wallet, and users trading Ripple will further receive their own online wallet for their personal use.